fife-rpg/fife-rpg-docs/source/tutorial/basics.rst

 You can either use the Escape key, or the X button in the title bar of the window to close it.

-The next section will show how to actually display a FIFE map.
+The :ref:`next <display>` part of the tutorial will show how to actually display a FIFE map.